 - Before you for leave for the destination, get to know your tour operator better about its affiliation and policies.

-- Proper disposal of garbage and food waste while you are on tour is a must.
+- Proper disposal of garbage and food waste is a must on tour.
 In wildlife sanctuaries, carry back all non-degradable litter such as empty bottles, tins, plastic bags etc. They must be disposed in municipal dustbins only.

 - The golden rule is to try to support local communities by buying locally made eco-friendly products like handicrafts and organic farm products.